 About this issue

 This publication presents results from the Household Impacts of COVID-19 Survey, a longitudinal survey which collects information from the same panel each month.
-The March 2021 survey was run between 12 and 21 March 2021 via online forms and telephone interviews.
-The survey included around 1,676 continuing participants from previous cycles and responses from around 2,246 new participants, bringing the total panel to 3,922 people.
+The April 2021 survey was run between 16 and 25 April 2021 via online forms and telephone interviews.
+The survey included 3,541 continuing participants, a response rate of 90% of the total panel.

 - job status.